cannacak/cannacak/README.md

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [mustafacannacak55@gmail.com](mailto:mustafacannacak55@gmail.com)
-* 🧠  I'm learning AI for Medicine
+* 🧠  I'm learning Data Analysis with Python

 ### Skills